Lou Doillon at Queen Elizabeth Hall

 Doillon’s performance seemed both relaxed and exciting at the same time.
 She was fun and serious, casual yet dramatic, and most importantly, highly enjoyable to watch.
 Judging by this performance, we will be hearing a lot more of her in the (hopefully) not too distant future.

-For further information about Lou Doillon and future events visit here.
+For further information and future events visit Lou Doillon’s website here.

 Watch the video for Devil or Angel here: